Gleland/SigFigs/README.md

 Include this in your code to use sigfigs.py.
 Make sure the file is in the same directory as your code.

-`import sigfigs`
+`import sigfigs as sf`

-To use the code and count sig figs, just use `count_sigfigs('0.670')` or whatever number desired.
+To use the code and count sig figs, just use `sf.count_sigfigs('0.670')` or whatever number desired.
 Make sure to enclose the number in quotes, or the result may be incorrect.

 ~